-Table C10.1 d category code(s) and Hazard statement code(s) for oncentration limits for the classification of wastes as Hazard class and category code(s) Hazard statement code(s) Description Concentration limit (Individual substance) Repr.
-1A H360 May damage fertility or the unborn ≥ 0.3% Repr.
-1B H300 child 2 0.3 % Repr.
+Table C10.1 Hazard class and category code(s) and Hazard statement code(s) for waste constituents and the corresponding concentration limits for the classification of wastes as hazardous by HP 10 Toxic for Repr.

+Hazard class and category code(s) Hazard statement code(s) Description Concentration limit (Individual substance) Repr.
+1A 1,1000 May damage fertility or the unborn > 0.007 Repr.
+1B H360 child ≥ 0.3% Repr.
 2 H361 Suspected of damaging fertility or the unborn child ≥ 3.0%